Everyone is talking about inflation these days – it dominates news headlines and finds its way into most conversations about the economy.

 In the US, the Bureau of Labor Statistics reports the CPI each month and has been doing so as far back as 1931.
 It samples about 94,000 products and services to calculate the overall change in prices.
 The CPI also takes into account changes in product quality and updates the “cart” to match buying trends, adding in popular new products.

 The rate of inflation is the pace of which prices are rising, which is typically expressed as a percentage.
-For example, if a soda costs $1 and that rises by 5 cents compared with a year earlier, than soda inflation would be 5 percent.
+For example, if a soda costs $1 and that rises by 5 cents compared with a year earlier, then soda inflation would be 5 percent.
 The national inflation rate is a broad measure that takes into account an overall increase in prices.

 Why does inflation rise?